Packaging for eCommerce | Unboxing what you need to know

 Of course, this isn’t an extensive list of box packaging.
 Other varieties include:

 Note: When deciding which boxing type to use, consider the fragility of your product.
-If it is very fragile, you might need to overbox it -the practice of fitting a smaller box within a more durable container that holds individual products.
+If it is very fragile, you might need to overbox it—the practice of fitting a smaller box within a more durable container that holds individual products.

-2. Padded mailers
+1. Padded mailers

 Usually, these are not large in size, and you’d consider them if you’re shipping small or flat items that aren’t overly fragile.
 Opt for padded mailers if you’re selling or shipping any of the following products:

-3. Package bags and envelopes
+1. Package bags and envelopes

-In third place, you have package bags and envelopes favoured for shipping and packaging items that are lightweight and as close to unbreakable as possible.
+Thirdly, you have package bags and envelopes favoured for shipping and packaging items that are lightweight and as close to unbreakable as possible.
 These are often poly mailers, paper envelopes, or plastic mailing bags.

 However, plastic is not ideal for environment-friendly packaging, and new innovations such as kraft paper and compostable mailers have emerged as alternatives.

-4. Custom packaging
+1. Custom packaging

 Sometimes basic packaging just doesn’t cut it, and you might want to consider customising your product packaging.
 Not only does this mean that you create a distinct unboxing experience for your customers, but it also creates a sense of brand appreciation appeal that your competitors might not have.

 If you’re considering using custom packaging, the landscape is quite broad in terms of how you go about things.
 You could look into gift wrapping, package-specific fonts, and unique box or bag types.
-This gives you a playground of customizing options, and you can play around until you find what suits your brand best.
+This gives you a playground of customising options, and you can play around until you find what suits your brand best.

-Understanding the importance of packaging
+Understanding the importance of eCommerce packaging

-The short answer is no. eCommerce packaging fulfils quite a significant role in your business, and recognising its importance early on is one of the ways you ensure continued success.
-Beyond that, when you have your packing needs, and expectations planned out down to the finest detail, you relieve yourself of a lot of potential stress.
+The short answer is no. eCommerce packaging fulfils quite a significant role in your business, and recognising its importance early on is one of the best ways to ensure continued success.

 So let’s take a closer look at some of the crucial consideration points you should have in the back of your mind when placing your bets on product packaging.